 ERS Gold Award holders demonstrate significant support for Reservists and other members of the Armed Forces Community.
 To qualify for a Gold Award, employers must not only pledge their support but become advocates, encouraging others to do likewise.
 These employers must enable reservists to fulfil their annual training and mobilisation commitments, and support their reintegration once back at work.
 These businesses were awarded ERS Gold awards in 2016, and a list of earlier recipients can be downloaded from the Employer Recognition Scheme GOV.UK page.
 Gold Award winners will be recognised at a national event; 2015 winners were hosted at No.10 by the Prime Minister, 2016 winners were recognised at an event hosted by Defence Secretary Michael Fallon.

-Employers must be nominated for a Gold Award by a third party via the Employer Recognition Scheme website before 16th June 2017.
+Employers must be nominated for a Gold Award by a third party via the Employer Recognition Scheme website

 If you would like to explore how your company can become involved and receive recognition please contact Kristina Carrington, Regional Employer Engagement Director for East Anglia RFCA.